 Seenat Cheenam – Baseless Hatred

-She was echoing the understanding the rabbis had reached several generations after 70 AD: the rebellion had been a bad idea, and the destruction of the Temple was not due to Roman military superiority but due to “seenat cheenam” or baseless hatred among the Jews.
+Years ago, our family took a tour of the temple tunnels in Jerusalem which was led by a young orthodox guide.
+After detailing the destruction of the Second Temple, she added, “The Romans did not destroy the Temple.
+We did it with our baseless hatred.”
+She was echoing the consensus rabbis had reached several generations after 70 AD: the Jewish rebellion had been a bad idea, and the destruction of the Temple was not due to Roman military superiority but rather “seenat cheenam”, baseless hatred among the Jews.

-We told her that baseless hatred of the zealots fighting against each other did not make sense as the cause for such a total destruction of the Temple and for a two-thousand year exile: the first Temple was destroyed and the people exiled for only seventy years for worshipping other gods and even sacrificing their children to Molech.
+After our tour of the Temple tunnels, we asked the young woman who had been our guide a pointed question: Considering the fact that the First Temple was destroyed and the people exiled for seventy years because of worshipping other gods and sacrificing their children to Molech, did it make sense to her that the zealots’ hatred for each other was cause for the destruction of the Temple and a two-thousand year exile?
 She did not know what to say.
-“Seenat Cheenam” was the reason the rabbis had given her.
+“Seenat Cheenam” (baseless hatred) was the reason the rabbis had given her.
 What other reason could there be?

 John 15:24-25

-In the Hebrew translation, Yeshua says: seenat cheenam sanuni, quoting Psalms 35 and 69.
-Yeshua agrees with the assessment of future rabbis that because of “baseless hatred” the Temple was destroyed and the Jews exiled—but with one key difference: it was the rabbis’ “baseless hatred” of Yeshua, the Messiah of Israel, that led to the Temple’s destruction and to the great exile.
+In the Hebrew translation of this verse, Yeshua says: seenat cheenam sanuni, quoting Psalms 35 and 69.
+Yeshua did in fact agree with the assessment of future rabbis that “seenat cheenam” (baseless hatred) was the reason that the Temple was destroyed and the Jews exiled—but with one key difference: it was the rabbis’ “baseless hatred” of Yeshua, the Messiah of Israel, that led to the Temple’s destruction and a two-thousand-year exile.
 Not the hatred of rival zealot factions.

 Beauty for Ashes

-As we observe the solemn date of the 9th of Av, a divine date on which my nation has suffered so much, I feel a sense of sadness and heaviness just like on Holocaust Remembrance Day.
-The holocaust of Jerusalem in 70 AD was brutal and desolating, and it marked the beginning of the end of Jewish rule in the Land.
-It would not return until 1948.
-I find that fact overwhelming.
-In Israel today, we are living a miracle: Jewish rule in the Land for the first time since 70 AD.
-And just like during that time, there are also Jewish followers of Yeshua living in the Land, a part of the people.
-How can anyone not be encouraged and excited considering those facts?
-How can we not be filled with awe and wonder at how good and faithful our God is!
+As we observe the solemn date of the 9th of Av, a divine date on which my nation has suffered so much, I feel the same sense of sadness and heaviness that I feel on Holocaust Remembrance Day.
+The holocaust of Jerusalem in 70 AD was brutal and desolating, and it marked the beginning of the end of Jewish rule in the Land and the beginning of a two-thousand year exile.
+In Israel today, we are living a miracle: there is Jewish rule in the Land of Israel for the first time since 70 AD.
+And just like during that time, there are also Jewish followers of Yeshua living in the Land today.
+So while there is sadness in remembering how much suffering there has been, there is joy remembering God’s faithfulness to His promises in His Word to relent from His anger, to return us to our Land, and to pour out His Spirit upon us!

 Bullseye!
 I was wondering if anyone else saw that connection between the rabbis and Jesus with regards to the A.D.
 70 Destruction.
 Good work, Folks.